marcoalopez/Jupyter4DICe/README.md

 # Jupyter4DICe
-_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2021/05/2
+_This project is maintained by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)_ - Last update: 2021/05/3

 ## What is this?

-[Jupyter4DICe](https://github.com/marcoalopez/Jupyter4DICe) is a series of [Jupyter notebooks](https://jupyter.org/) written in Python for post-processing digital image correlation (DIC) data, in particular for DIC processing data obtained with the open source digital image correlation tool [DICe](https://github.com/dicengine/dice).
+[Jupyter4DICe](https://github.com/marcoalopez/Jupyter4DICe) is a series of [Jupyter notebooks](https://jupyter.org/) written in Python for post-processing digital image correlation (DIC) data, in particular for DIC processing data obtained with the open-source digital image correlation tool [DICe](https://github.com/dicengine/dice).
 Although the DICe tool already produces a file that can be viewed directly with a visualisation application called Paraview, the use of Jupyter notebooks has two main advantages over this approach:

 - it is more versatile
 - it allows you to record and detail all post-processing steps, which is advantageous for the reproducibility of the results.
 For example, this allows you to create a complete step-by-step report that you can use as supplementary material in your publications.